kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 title: Architecture
 ---

-The architecture of Knative Eventing Mesh relies heavily on the functionality provided by [Knative Eventing](https://knative.dev/docs/eventing/).
-To ensure stable event flow between the sender and the subscriber, Knative Eventing Mesh wires Knative elements closely with the existing Kyma components.
+The architecture of Knative Eventing Mesh relies heavily on the functionality provided by the Knative Eventing component.
+To ensure a stable event flow between the sender and the subscriber, the Eventing Mesh wires Knative and Kyma components together.

-## Knative Eventing Mesh implementation
+## Knative Eventing Mesh component dependencies

-This diagram shows the Knative Eventing Mesh implementation along with its components.
+This diagram shows how Eventing Mesh components work together.

 ![Eventing implementation](./assets/eventing-mesh-implementation.svg)

-1. The user creates the [Application CR](https://kyma-project.io/docs/components/application-connector/#custom-resource-application) and binds it to the Namespace.
+1. The user creates an [Application CR](https://kyma-project.io/docs/components/application-connector/#custom-resource-application) and binds it to a Namespace.

-2. The Application Operator watches the creation of the Application CR and creates the [HTTPSource CR](#custom-resource-http-source) which defines the source sending the events.
+2. The Application Operator watches the creation of the Application CR and creates an [HTTPSource CR](#custom-resource-http-source) which defines the source sending the events.

 3. The Event Source Controller watches the creation of the HTTPSource CR and deploys these resources:

-    * [HTTP Adapter](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) which is an HTTP server deployed inside the `kyma-integration` Namespace.
-The adapter acts as a gateway to the Knative Channel, and is responsible for exposing an endpoint the Application sends the events to.
+    * [HTTP Source Adapter](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) which is an HTTP server deployed inside the `kyma-integration` Namespace.
+This adapter acts as a gateway to the Channel, and is responsible for exposing an endpoint to which the Application sends the events.

     * [Knative Channel](https://knative.dev/docs/eventing/channels/) which defines the way messages are dispatched in the Namespace.
-Its underlying implementation, such as NATS Streaming or Kafka Channel, is responsible for forwarding events to multiple destinations.
+Its underlying implementation is responsible for forwarding events to the Broker or additional Channels.
+Kyma uses NATS Streaming as its default Channel, however, you can change it to InMemoryChannel, Kafka, or Google PubSub.
+For details on configuring the default Channel, see [this](/components/event-bus/#details-configure-default-knative-channel) document.

 4. The Application Broker watches the creation of the Application CR and performs the following actions:

     * Exposes event definitions as an event ServiceClass.
-Once the user deploys the Service using this ServiceClass, the Application Broker provisions it to make events available for services.
+Once the user provisions this ServiceClass in the Namespace, the Application Broker makes events available to use.

+    * Deploys Knative Subscription and defines the Broker as the subscriber for the Channel to allow communication between them.

-    * Adds the `knative-eventing-injection` label to the user Namespace.
+    * Adds the `knative-eventing-injection` label to the user's Namespace.
 As a result, the Namespace controller creates the [Knative Broker](https://knative.dev/docs/eventing/broker-trigger/) which acts as an entry point for the events.

-    * Creates the Knative Subscription and defines the Broker as the Subscriber for the Channel to allow communication.

-5. The user creates [Knative Trigger](https://knative.dev/docs/eventing/broker-trigger/) which references Knative Broker and defines the subscriber along with the conditions for filtering events.
-This way, certain subscribers receive only those events they are interested in.
-For details on Knative Trigger specification, see the **Trigger Filtering** section of [this](https://knative.dev/docs/eventing/broker-trigger/) document.
+5. The user creates [Knative Trigger](https://knative.dev/docs/eventing/broker-trigger/) which references the Broker and defines the subscriber along with the conditions for filtering events.
+This way, certain subscribers receive only the events they are interested in.
+For details on the Trigger specification, see the **Trigger Filtering** section of [this](https://knative.dev/docs/eventing/broker-trigger/) document.

 ## Event flow